Here are 14 of the best cities in Bulgaria that you should check out. We’ve covered a good range from the well-known to

-While Pamporovo is a special place for skiing, it hardly the resort-style destination that Bansko is.
-The most popular slopes, Chalin-Valog and Shiligarnika, which see thousands of resort-stayers every winter, are among the most popular in Eastern Europe.
-People come from all parts of Russia and Europe to shred the crisp, clean snow of the picturesque Bansko mountainsides.
-There are several runs you can choose from, ranging from beginner level to a more advanced level of skiing.
+While Pamporovo is a special place for skiing, it is hardly the resort-style destination that Bansko is.
+You can choose from several runs, ranging from beginner level to a more advanced level of skiing.
+The most popular slopes, Chalin-Valog and Shiligarnika, which see thousands of resort stayers every winter, are among the most popular in Eastern Europe.
+People come from all parts of Russia and Europe to shred the crisp, clean snow off the picturesque Bansko mountainsides.

 Even if you are not a ski junkie, the location in the Pirin Mountains, with numerous luxury hotels, hedonistic bars, jazz bars, and Bulgarian taverns, makes Bansko the perfect getaway for families, couples, or solo travelers!

 Leave your inhibitions aside and dive into Sunny Beach.
-Said to be the Malia, Ayia Napa, or Ibiza of Bulgaria with pulsating clubs and pubs, party promoters who (literally) almost shove alcohol down your throat, flashing neon lights, funk ravers, alcoholic cruises, and bikini contests.
-Sunny Beach is the city in Bulgaria where people go to be seen.
+Sunny beach is a city in Bulgaria where people go to be seen. he Malia, Ayia Napa, or Ibiza of Bulgaria with pulsating clubs and pubs are party promoters who (literally) almost shove alcohol down your throat, flashing neon lights, funk ravers, alcoholic cruises, and bikini contests.

 If you manage to make it out to explore after the long nights, Sunny Beach has a beautiful strip of sandy beach along the Black Sea.
 Many people don’t see the light of day when they visit Sunny Beach, but it actually has a lot to offer in terms of natural beauty.

+This Bulgarian city is one to be reckoned with if traveling to the Bulgarian coast this year!
 There are also huge fortifications known for fighting both the Ottoman Turks and the Crusaders.
 Not to mention the beautiful coastal villages that decline ever-so-gently to the coast.
-This city is one to be reckoned with if traveling to the Bulgarian coast this year!

 As you can see, there are countless cities with amazing potential in Bulgaria.
 The tourism structure in the country is constantly improving, especially in terms of luxury travel.
 Just check out these top hotels in Bulgaria if you want evidence!
-You will not be disappointed in choosing Bulgaria for your anytime destination.
+You will not be disappointed in choosing Bulgaria for your destination anytime.